nasa-jpl/ion-core/README.md

 `./scripts/host.sh 192.168.254.192 192.168.254.194`

-Makes the config file host192.rc

-`ionstart -I host192.rc`

-Now we can use it to launch ION on this host with an IP address of 192.168.254.192 and an IPN node number of 192.
+Makes the config file `host192.rc` and places it inside the folder `host192_testdir`.
+You can run lauch ION by cd into the directory `cd host192_testdir` and run `ionstart -I host192.rc`.

 For the other host, run the same command with the order of IP addresses reversed.

-The default protocol stack is BP/LTP.
+The default protocol stack is BP/LTP but you can select the UDP or STCP CLAs if they are included in the `build-list.mk`.

-To generate configuration files using UDP or the STCP CLA, add either `udp` or `stcp` as the third argument to `host.sh`.
-For example to generate configuration using STCP, run
+To generate configuration files using either UDP or the STCP CLA, add either `udp` or `stcp` as the third argument to `host.sh`.
+For example,  to generate configuration using STCP, run

 `./scripts/host.sh 192.168.254.192 192.168.254.194` stcp

 Similar syntax goes for udp.

-To use other convergence layer such as UDP or STCP, you will need to modify the .rc files.
+To use other convergence layers such as UDP or STCP, you will need to modify the .rc files.
 See the ION documentation for more information.
 For example, you may consult the [ION Configuration Tutorials and Configuration Templates.](https://nasa-jpl.github.io/ION-DTN/Basic-Configuration-File-Tutorial/)

 ## Automated Script to Build, Install, and Test Ion-core on Two Hosts

-To streamline the process, we have created a two scripts that automates the build, installation, and testing of ion-core.
+To streamline the process, we have created two bash scripts that can automate the build, installation, and testing of ion-core.

 To build and install ion-core, run:

 `./scripts/build-install.sh`

 To run a bping test between two nodes.
-On host A, run `./scripts/bping-send.sh <IP Address of Host A> <IP Address of the Host B>`
+On host A, run `./scripts/bping-send.sh <IP Address of Host A> <IP Address of the Host B> <opt: udp or stcp>`

 On host B, run

-`./scripts/bping-echo.sh <IP Address of Host B> <IP Address of the Host A>`
+`./scripts/bping-echo.sh <IP Address of Host B> <IP Address of the Host A> <opt: udp or stcp>`

 Note:
 * This script will automatically create the ION configuration files needed and launch a `bping` test using BP and LTP CLA.
-* To ensure that all bping message will be received by the peer DTN node, it is recommended that you run bping-echo on second host first, and then run bping-send on the first host.
+* To ensure that all bping messages will be received by the peer DTN node, it is recommended that you run bping-echo on the second host first, and then run bping-send on the first host.
-* Both bping-send.sh and bping-echo.sh takes an optional 3rd argument to specify either the udp or stcp CLAs.
-But they must be the same on both host to ensure compatibility.
+* Both `bping-send.sh` and `bping-echo.sh` takes an optional 3rd argument to specify either the `udp` or `stcp` CLAs.
+But they must be the same on both hosts to ensure compatibility.

 ## Adjusting Pre-Allocation of Memory/Storage Space for ION

 ION is designed to run within a pre-allocated memory space.
-If, while running ION, you encounter errors due to lack of working memory or SDR heap space, you can increase the pre-allocated allocation by modifying the `host.ionconfig` file and then regenerate configuration files using the `./scripts/host.sh` command.
+If, while running ION, you encounter errors due to a lack of working memory or SDR heap space, you can increase the pre-allocated allocation by modifying the `host.ionconfig` file and then regenerate configuration files using the `./scripts/host.sh` command.
 The current default ION SDR and working memory allocation is as follows:

 ```
 configFlags 1